YihanPlus/sellz/README.md

 # An Web Application For Online Sellers

 This is a web application for online sellers to List, Create, Update, and Delete products.
 Consists of a web based front-end that communicates with back-end restful endpoints and stores information in a database.
+Front-end and back-end were developed seperately, you can find back-end in the main branch and front-end in the front-end branch.

 ## ERD